automl/HelloCluster/README.md

 5. Debug as if the code is running on your local machine!

-# Running Jupyter Notebook on GPU on the cluster
+# Running Jupyter Notebook on a GPU on the cluster
 You can run a Jupyter notebook on a GPU on the cluster and access it on the browser on your local machine using SSH port forwarding.
 Here's how you can do this (the instructions are taken from [this tutorial](https://alexanderlabwhoi.github.io/post/2019-03-08_jpn_slurm/)):

 1. Run an interactive session as shown in the [section above](#running-an-interactive-session).